yzyii/luashitacast/Composition.md

         Waist = 'Sonic Belt',
     },
     TP_HighAcc = {
-        Ear1 = 'Diabolos\'s Earring', -- Let's ignore that this is conditional and assume it always gives 3 ACC.
+        Ear1 = 'Hollow Earring', -- Let's ignore that this is conditional and assume it always gives 3 ACC.
         Waist = 'Life Belt',
     },
     TP_NIN = {